reagento/adaptix/docs/tutorial.rst

 ``strict_coercion`` affects only the loading process.
-If it is enabled (that is state by default) type will be converted only two conditions passed:
+If it is enabled (this is default state) type will be converted only two conditions passed:

 #.
 There is only one way to produce casting
 #.
 No information will be lost